fury-gl/fury/docs/source/posts/2021/2021-06-28-gsoc-devmessias-4.rst

 server.py.

 I’ve also applied the same SOLID principles to improve the CircularQueue object.
-Although the CircularQueue and FuryStreamInteraction was not violating the S from SOLID the head-tail buffer from the CircularQueue must have a way to lock the write/read if the memory resource is busy.
+Although the CircularQueue and FuryStreamInteraction were not violating the S from SOLID, the head-tail buffer from the CircularQueue must have a way to lock the write/read if the memory resource is busy.
 Meanwhile the
 `multiprocessing.Arrays <https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Array>`__